simoncrowe/instagraph-bot/README.md

 # instagraph-bot

 This is an abandoned project.
-I was intended to evolve into an automomous instagram bot.
+It was intended to evolve into an automomous Instagram bot.

 At present, it contains:
 - A reasonably well-tested script and helper modules for scraping social graph data from Instagram